|

-Found in western Africa, including Ivory Coast, Liberia, Sierra Leone, and possibly Nigeria and Guinea.
+Found in western Africa, including Ivory Coast, Liberia, Sierra Leone,

 Weight: 158-248 kg)